demisto/content/Packs/USTA/Integrations/USTA/README.md

 USTA is an Cyber Intelligence Platform that responds directly and effectively to today's complex cyber threats.
-This integration was integrated and tested with version xx of USTA
 ## Configure USTA on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.